salesforce/lwc-rfcs/text/0000-partial-template.md

 ## Motivation

-In investigating performance issues in components that are used hundreds of times on a page it was noted that creating reusable child components; while organizationally nice, were not as performant as inlining the HTML into the template;

 In other instances it was noted that large conditonal blocks of HTML could be more organized into seperate template files.